What you should know about your upcoming stay with us

 - Read the GTCs and confirm by ticking before clicking “Login”

 You have a separate telephone line at your disposal and may receive calls by phone directly from 7 am until 10 pm (round-the-clock in private rooms).
-The charges for phone calls will be debited from your chip card.
-Instructions for using the phone and internet connection will be provided at the time you receive your chip card on the day of admittance.
+On the day of admittance you will receive your patient card and instructions on how to use your telephone and internet connection

 Radio and Television